 Due to similar legal considerations as conservation tiers, an additional charge of 15% will no longer be charged to “out-of-city” customers.
 A new elevation charge was added to 52 out-of-City customers in Zone 2, where water must be pumped up the hill to serve them.
 This cost is $XXX per $1,000 gallon of water used.
-See a water services zone map and list of addresses in Zone 2.
+See a list of addresses in Zone 2.
 The majority of out-of-town customers will be charged the same rate as customers that reside in the city limits.

 As outlined above, the Financial Plan also includes a number of important projects designed to maintain and improve existing water delivery and reliability service.
 These include upsizing of pipes for improved fire flow, the systematic replacement of existing pipelines in accordance with the new Water Master Plan, starting in FY 2022, and installation of Advanced Metering Infrastructure (AMI), which will enable customers and the City to track water use more closely, leading to early identification of leaks and better conservation.